James Reuter

 Reuter received awards and recognition for promoting the Catholic Church through mass media, including the award for "Outstanding Service to the Catholic Church in the field of Mass Media", personally given to him in January 1981 by Pope John Paul II.
-For his work in the field of communication, and training prominent leaders and artists in Philippine society, he was made an "honorary citizen of the Republic of the Philippines" in 1984 by the Batasang Pambansa by a unanimous vote.
+For his work in the field of communication, and training prominent leaders and artists in Philippine society, he was made an "honorary citizen of the Philippines"; in 1984 by the Batasang Pambansa, in 1996 by both chambers of the Congress.

 Reuter later retired to the Xavier House in Santa Ana, Manila, before he was transferred to the Our Lady of Peace Hospital in Parañaque, where he remained until his death on New Year's Eve 2012.

 Biography

+Early life and education

+Reuter was born in Elizabeth, New Jersey, and attended St. Peter's Preparatory School in Jersey City, New Jersey, graduating in 1934.
+He was a seminarian at the Jesuit formation house of St. Isaac Jogues in Wernersville, Pennsylvania.

 Arrival and the Second World War

-Reuter first came to the Commonwealth of the Philippines as a 22-year-old seminarian from the Jesuit formation house of St. Isaac Jogues in Wernersville, Pennsylvania, remaining in the country for almost his entire life.
+Reuter first came to the Commonwealth of the Philippines at the age of 22, remaining in the country for almost his entire life.
 During the Japanese Occupation, members of the Society of Jesus were placed in an internment camp in Los Baños, Laguna.
 He was the last surviving member of the camp.
 He returned to the United States following his liberation and was ordained into the priesthood at Woodstock, Maryland.
 After completing studies in radio and television communications at Fordham University, he returned to The Philippines in 1948 for his life's long work serving God and The Philippine people in communications and mass media.